slavniyteo/upgraded-octo-funicular/README.md

+non-permissive terms added in accord with section 7 apply to the code;
 keep intact all notices of the absence of any warranty; and give all recipients a copy of this License along with the Program.